 The namesake brand of NBA legend Patrick Ewing produced popular silhouettes in the 1990s, led by the iconic 33 Hi.
 And thanks to the love for all-things retro, the brand is back and thriving — with the 33 Hi sneaker leading the way.

-Aside from having arguably the best ad campaign in all of sports, with Chris Rock co-starring as “Lil Penny,” NBA great Anfernee “Penny” Hardaway had some of the most beloved signature shoes in the 1990s.
-And although others received much fanfare, it was the first Nike Air Penny 1 — released in 1995 — that fans of the ballers remember with the most fondness.
+Aside from having arguably the best ad campaign in all of sports, with Chris Rock co-starring as “Lil Penny,” NBA great Anfernee “Penny” Hardaway had some of the most beloved Nike Basketball signature shoes in the 1990s.
+And although others received much fanfare, it was the first Nike Air Penny 1 — released in 1995 — that fans of the baller remember with the most fondness.

 Best Basketball Shoes: Nike Air Foamposite One

 The groundbreaking Nike Air Foamposite One, a shoe made for NBA legend Penny Hardaway, was released in 1997 and still has legions of fans today.
 And although the bold and atypical look was Hardaway’s, the pro baller wasn’t the first player to rock it in game action: eventual pro Mike Bibby wore them while playing college ball for the Arizona Wildcats in the 1997 NCAA tournament against the Kansas Jayhawks.